robrighter/nw-desktop-notifications/README.md

 1. Include the javascript `nw-desktop-notifications.js` in your application

-2. Include the HTML template `dea-notifications.html` in your application
+2. Include the HTML template `nw-desktop-notifications` in your application

 3. Create a notification using the API: `DEA.notifications.create(options, callback);`